 Our data recovery experts utterly despise the hard drive freezer trick.
 Our CEO Brian Gill, who has seen more than his fair share of frostbitten hard drives since founding Gillware in 2004, has a simple piece of advice regarding the hard drive freezer data recovery trick:

 Why so much vitriol for this particular DIY data recovery method, though?
 What makes it so much worse than all of the other tricks for retrieving data from a physically failed hard drive floating around the Internet?
-To answer that question, let us first examine just what exactly the hard drive freezer trick is, and what it does to your unfortunate hard drive.
+To answer that question, first watch our video in which we do the "freezer trick" and show you the results, then we will examine just what exactly the hard drive freezer trick is, and what it does to your unfortunate hard drive.

 If you look around the Internet for DIY data recovery methods, you’re bound to find the hard drive freezer trick.
 This will come along with other unsavory HDD recovery methods you can try at home, like ordering a replacement PCB off of eBay, tapping the drive with a hammer (or giving it the “four-foot drop test”), or warming up your oven on the lowest setting and sticking your hard drive in it for a minute (we won’t name names, but yes, we’ve seen this “advice” online).